This Week in Security: That Time I Caused a 9.5 CVE, iOS Spyware, and The Day the Internet Went Down

 I re-worked an old pull request that generated X25519 keys on boot, using the rweather/crypto library.
 This sentence highlights two separate problems, that both can lead to unintentional key re-use.
 First, the keys are generated at first boot.
 I was made painfully aware that this was a weakness, when a user sent an email to the project warning us that he had purchased two devices, and they had matching keys out of the box.
 When the vendor had manufactured this device, they flashed Meshtastic on one device, let it boot up once, and then use a debugger to copy off a “golden image” of the flash.
 Then every other device in that particular manufacturing run was flashed with this golden image — containing same private key. sigh

 Release 2.6.11 of the Meshtastic firmware fixes both of these issues.
 First, by delaying key generation until the user selects the LoRa region.
 This makes it much harder for vendors to accidentally ship devices with duplicated keys.
 It gives users an easy way to check, just make sure the private key is blank when you receive the device.
-And since the device is waiting for the user to set the region, the micros()
+And since the device is waiting for the user to set the region, the micros() clock is a much better source of randomness.
+And second, by mixing in the results of random() and the burnt-in hardware ID, we ensure that the crypto library’s randomness pool is seeded with some unique, unpredictable values.

 The reality is that IoT devices without dedicated cryptography chips will always struggle to produce high quality randomness.
 If you really need secure Meshtastic keys, you should generate them on a platform with better randomness guarantees.
-The openssl binary on a modern Linux or Mac machine would be a decent choice, and the Meshtastic private key can be generated using openssl genpkey -algorithm x25519 -outform DER | tail -c32 | base64
+The openssl binary on a modern Linux or Mac machine would be a decent choice, and the Meshtastic private key can be generated using openssl genpkey -algorithm x25519 -outform DER | tail -c32 | base64.

 What’s Up with SVGs?